-Car insurance: what is the liability guarantee?
+Car insurance: What is civil liability insurance?

-Verified 23 July 2019 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 22 January 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-- caused by you or by a person living with you (children, cohabiting partner, spouse....)
+The civil liability guarantee of your car insurance covers damage caused to third parties by you or by persons living with you (children, cohabiting partner, spouse...).

-- or that you intentionally cause to others,
+- Damage you intentionally cause

 Where to subscribe?

-- persons in the household who are guaranteed,
+- Persons in the household who are guaranteed

-- Car insurancePrudential Control and Resolution Authority (ACPR)
+- Motor insuranceSupervisory and Resolution Authority (ACPR)